elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-studio-blazorserver.md

 Let's delve into each step in detail:

-### 1. Creating a New Blazor Webassembly App
+### 1. Creating a New Blazor Server App

-Kickstart your project by generating a new Blazor Webassembly application using the following command:
+Kickstart your project by generating a new Blazor Server application using the following command:

 ```shell
 dotnet new blazorserver-empty -n "ElsaStudioBlazorServer" -f net7.0